Sidmouth Museum: Reception room

 The reception room contains a large roof-high cabinet displaying assorted coronation memorabilia from Queen Victoria to Elizabeth II.
 The children's area is also located here.
 In addition, there are exhibits on the last Lord of Sidmouth Manor, Colonel John Balfour, the life of Peter Orlando Hutchinson, fossils and archaeological items from the East Devon area in the 'Life in East Devon - Stone Age to the Romans' display.

 Geology room

 The geology room contains many rare reptile fossils and amphibian bones which have been found on Sidmouth's beaches, including the remains of the Rhynchosaur, a herbivore reptile.
 Graphic displays chart the history of Sidmouth's Jurassic Coast, a UNESCO World Heritage Site, through geological time.
 Other items on show include a megalodon tooth, belemnite guards and a selection of woolly mammoth teeth, the largest of which weighs 5.5 kg.

 Sidmouth 1942

-In 1942, Kennaway House became home to a RAF Regiment officer cadet training school, and later an aircrew school.
+In 1942, Kennaway House became home to an RAF Regiment officer cadet training school, and later an aircrew school.
 The museum's 'Sidmouth 1942' display is based around this wartime role.
 It is home to the crest of HMS Sidmouth, a Bangor-class minesweeper, which took part in the Dieppe Raid and D-Day.